-Rev. Luke Beattie will join Main Street Baptist Church as its fifteenth pastor.
-Luke, originally a native of Wyalusing, PA, comes to us after serving as interim minister at a similarly sized Baptist Church, in Perry, FL.
-Luke received his M. Div. from Southern Baptist Theological Seminary and is anxious to begin God’s work in his (almost) hometown of Binghamton.
+Pastor Luke Beattie joined Main Street Baptist Church as its fifteenth pastor.
+Luke, originally a native of Wyalusing, PA, came to us after serving as interim minister at a similarly sized Baptist Church, in Perry, FL.
+Luke received his M. Div. from Southern Baptist Theological Seminary and is delighted to be doing God’s work in his (almost) hometown of Binghamton.
 Luke’s self stated mission is straightforward and crucial: “To carry the good news that Jesus saves sinners.
 To help bring his saints to maturity in Christ through the preaching and teaching of the Word of God.
 To shepherd his people in love, through the difficulties of this life using the wisdom and counsel of the Bible.”
-Luke and his wife, Jennifer have two beautiful daughters, Naomi, 3 and Eliza, now 16 months.
-Please help us welcome Luke and his family during this exciting time in MSBC’s history!
+Luke and his wife, Jennifer have two beautiful daughters, Naomi, 4 and Eliza, 2.

 William James Lawson, Organist

 William James Lawson teaches organ at Binghamton University, where he also coaches and accompanies singers,

 performs as a collaborative pianist, and is an accompanist for the choral program.
 Active as a church musician from the

 age of fifteen, he has served congregations in the Southern Tier, New York City, and Pittsburgh.
 He is the founder and